-The Youth Space is located in Sunnyside Hall in Bakerview Park, 1845 154 St.
+The Youth Space is located in Bakerview Park, at 1845 154 St.

 We envision the Youth Space to be a safe, welcoming and friendly place for all youth to create a real future for themselves.
 This is a space that is led by youth for youth; is a place to connect; gain life skills; to inspire and be inspired; to help youth discover their passions; develop leadership skills as we will be running the space; gain employment skills; get help for personal problems; plan events and activities; and connect with community.